 As before, we need to reflect uncertainty in the estimate of the latent scores

 now we show our uncertainty via ellipses

+uncertainty is estimated using prediction intervals (for frequentist LVMs) or using information from the posterior distribution (for Bayesian LVMs).

 Type of plot will depend on the structural relationships hypothesized

+e.g., scatterplot for two latent continuous variables, coplots for three latent continuous variables, beeswarm plots for a categorical versus continuous latent variable.

 for a review, see (Fife, 2019)